WordPress/gutenberg/docs/how-to-guides/thunks.md

 };
 ```

-Side-effects like store operations and fetch functions would be implemented outside of the action.
-Thunks provide alternative to this approach.
-They allow you to use side-effects inline, like this:
+Side effects like store operations and fetch functions would be implemented outside of the action.
+Thunks provide an alternative to this approach.
+They allow you to use side effects inline, like this:

 ```js
 export const saveRecordAction = ( id ) => async ({ select, dispatch }) => {